-Its Relevance: An organization can’t provide information assurance without an understanding of what needs to be protected.
+Its Relevance: An organization can’t provide information assurance without an understanding of what needs to be protected in the first place.
 Every organization must take steps to maintain confidentiality of its information assets.
-A loss of secrecy of the most sensitive information that a business or company possesses can threaten its very existence.
+A loss of secrecy or privacy of your most sensitive information that a business or company possesses can threaten its very existence.